David Carr (American football): Carolina Panthers

 Carr agreed to terms with the Carolina Panthers on April 6, 2007, signing a two-year, $6.2 million contract.
 Following an injury to starting quarterback Jake Delhomme, Carr was named the starter.
 He played in six games (started four games) and had three touchdowns and five interceptions, with a 53.7 completion percentage and a passer rating of 58.3.
 Carr suffered a back injury during the fifth game of the season (a victory vs. the New Orleans Saints) on a sack by Will Smith, and saw limited action during the remainder of the 2007 season, being replaced by Vinny Testaverde and Matt Moore.
 He was released on February 27, 2008.

-New York Giants
+New York Giants (first stint)

 On March 12, 2008, Carr signed a one-year contract with the New York Giants, reuniting with former Houston offensive coordinator Chris Palmer.
 Subsequently, the Giants released former backup quarterback Jared Lorenzen.
 Carr backed up Eli Manning for two seasons.
 In the 2009 offseason, Carr was re-signed to a one-year, $2 million contract on February 9, 2009.
 In his first two years with the Giants, Carr saw action in seven games and threw three total touchdown passes.